ActionProjects/Actions/README.md

 - ### Hijacked System - the "Electoral College" & are "Parties Special Interest" (coming)

 - when I hung out in a 'smart college town' the Electoral College was something to get rid of...
-However, the mechanics of the system have been gutted.

 - ***How to do it right.***

 ## [Who am I?](actions/README.md#experience "some things I've done recently")